DauletBai/qar-mvp/docs/architecture.md

 ### Remaining gaps
 - Instruction fetch still operates on 32-bit beats with a two-entry prefetch queue; there are no caches or burst transfers yet, so only one outstanding transaction exists on each bus.
-- Interrupts are single-priority (timer wins over external) with no nested handling beyond `mstatus.MPIE`.
+- Interrupt control still covers only timer/external sources; there is no multi-level prioritizer or hardware nesting beyond the `mstatus.MPIE` convention.
 - Formal coverage remains centered on the register file; ALU/decoder proofs and interrupt-focused assertions are future work.

 ---